 - Not enough fresh air: As described in the "Dirty or contaminated eggs" section, eggs need oxygen to grow and develop.
-If all of the vent holes in the incubator are closed and there is no circulating fan, the eggs may not get the fresh air they need.
+If all the vent holes in the incubator are closed and there is no circulating fan, the eggs may not get the fresh air they need.
 Be sure to follow the manufacturer's instructions regarding how to use the vent holes in your incubator.

 The next difficult question is: Why isn't my incubator stabilizing at the correct temperature?

-Most often we find that this question is asked because the person isn't familiar with what a realistic and acceptable temperature range is.
+- Most often we find that this question is asked because the person isn't familiar with what a realistic and acceptable temperature range is.
 Many people assume that since the ideal temperature is 99.5 degrees F that the temperature must stay at that exact point the entire time.
 The reality is that there is an acceptable range in which the eggs will hatch just fine.
-Please keep in mindy that the air temperature in your incubator will change much faster than the temperature inside the eggs.
+Please keep in mind that the air temperature in your incubator will change much faster than the temperature inside the eggs.
 This means, for example, that if the temperature is rising to 101 F and then falling to 98 degrees and the cycle continues every few minutes, that fluctuation is just the temperature of the air in the incubator.
 Since the eggs warm and cool much slower than the air, the actual variation the eggs are feeling is much, much less than that.
-It may be absolutely negligible.
+It may be negligible.
 That is one reason why the egg-o-meter is so popular: it gives a more accurate gauge of the temperature that the INSIDE of the egg is experiencing.

 If you have any other questions, feel free to contact our customer service representatives by email or by phone: